Bg

 • Teach sleep independence.
 Babies who are able to fall asleep without external help (such as patting, rocking, or feeding to sleep) can use those same skills to link sleep cycles during the night and after a short nap.
 In other words, babies who fall asleep on their own are more likely to sleep longer stretches.

 • Keep the bedroom dark.
-Your 7 month old is probably very curious about the world, and this curiosity can make settling to sleep a challenge.
+Your 7 month old is probably very curious about the world, and this can make settling to sleep challenging.
 A really dark bedroom can mean longer naps and later wakeups, especially when it’s light outside.
 If the room is too light, they can become distracted by their surroundings and fully awaken, while a dark room encourages them to link sleep cycles and fall back to sleep.

 Contrary to common belief, there isn't evidence to suggest that every baby experiences a predefined sleep regression at a specific age.